sapphirepp/sapphirepp/doc/pages/examples.md

     Serving as a comprehensive guide to @sapphire, this example is highly recommended for new developers.
 It focuses on using scattering to reach a solution with diminishing multipoles.
+ 4. @subpage convergence-study
+    In this advanced example, we derive an analytic solution for the system of equations solved in @sapphire in a special scenario.
+This is used to verify the accuracy of the numerical methods by performing a convergence study.

 <div class="section_buttons">